Autódromo de León

 Autódromo de León in León, Guanajuato is a motorsport venue.
 The racetrack was opened in 1976.
 It is 0.75 mi long.
 The Copa Marlboro, Formula 2, Formula 3, Copa Mustang, Tractocamiones, Sport Prototipos, Motos 600, Formula K, Superformula and GT-championships ran or are running at this venue.
-Currently the venue hosts some stages of Rally Mexico.
+The venue hosted some stages of Rally Mexico.

-The track hosted one NASCAR PEAK Mexico Series in the 2017 season.
+The track hosted NASCAR Mexico Series events in the 2004 and 2017 seasons.

 Layout

 The track has the shape of a half arrow and has a length 0.75 mi.